HaolinLiu97/HaolinLiu97.github.io/_pages/about.md

   - /about.html
 ---

 Greetings!
-I am Liu Haolin, a Ph.D student at the Chinese University of HongKong, Shenzhen, under the supervision of Prof. Shuguang Cui and <a href="https://gaplab.cuhk.edu.cn/">Prof. Xiaoguang Han</a>.
-My current research focus is about indoor scene reconstruction and understanding.<br>
+I am Liu Haolin.
+I was having my Ph.D from the Chinese University of HongKong, Shenzhen from 2019~2024 , under the supervision of
+Prof. Shuguang Cui and <a href="https://gaplab.cuhk.edu.cn/">Prof. Xiaoguang Han</a>. <br>
-I will be an intern in Tencent AI lab for the next few months.
-I am currently dedicated to advancing research in 3D AIGC. <br>
+I was an intern in Tecent AI Lab for 2024. <br>
-I will graduate in Octo 2024, and I am actively exploring exciting job opportunities or postdoc position. <br>
-My resume can be accessed from <a href="https://haolinliu97.github.io/files/resume.pdf">resume</a>.
+Currently I am a research scientist in Tecent Hunyuan.<br>
+My current research focus are <b>indoor scene reconstruction, understanding, and 3D generative model.<b><br>

 ## Interest
 * Instance-level scene reconstruction, object reconstruction